 The newest member of the Dr. Brite team, Carolyn Bianco, sat down with our very own co-founder Pooneh Ramezani, DDS to chat about fluoride.
 Is fluoride safe, or toxic?
-Should you ever use it?
+Should you ever use it and what to use instead?
 Won’t kids get cavities if if they don’t brush using a toothpaste with fluoride?
 Won’t women get gingivitis if they don’t use oral care with fluoride?
 These are some of the questions we discussed.

 About the products experts sharing in this article: